horus-scheduler/horus-app-eval/README.md

 The P4 codes and instructions to run the switch program are provided in [this repo](https://github.com/horus-scheduler/horus-p4).

 ### Run the Workers
-1. Make sure that shinjuku.conf is correct according to previous part of the instructions.
+1. Make sure that shinjuku.conf is correct according to the previous part of the instructions.
 2. Run Shinjku (and RocksDB) using ```./build_and_run.sh```.
 The script will make a fresh copy of the DB, builds shinjuku and runs it.
-3. Wait for the outputs log that mentions worker is ready ("do_work: Waiting for dispatcher work").
+3. Wait for the outputs log that mentions the worker is ready ("do_work: Waiting for dispatcher work").

 ### Run the client(s)